CONTRIBUTOR(S): Vetstream Ltd, Sonja Fonfara, Fear Free, Yvonne McGrotty,

 It depends on the disease which caused the clot in the first instance, and the possible organ damage caused by clots.
 Sadly, the outlook for cats with thromboembolism is not good.
 Around one-third of all affected cats do not recover from the initial episode (although in many cases this is because their owner elects for euthanasia).
 However, depending on the severity (and your veterinarian can advise you on this) it is worth starting treatment to buy some time.
 If your cat improves over the first few days, there is a chance that further improvement will occur and your cat may recover and have a good quality of life.
 In cats that do recover, complete function of the affected leg(s) is often not achieved.
 As most of the underlying diseases which cause clots cannot be cured, your cat is at risk of developing another clot (even if on long-term treatment with anti-coagulation drugs) and around 50% of cats will develop a further thromboembolism.

 Thromboembolism is a serious, life-threatening disease, which can come out of the blue.
-Affected cats will have a serious underlying disease which can be treated, but almost certainly not cured.
-If affected your cat will be on treatment for the rest of its life and is at risk of developing another clot.
+Affected cats will usually have an additional serious underlying disease, which can be treated, but almost certainly not cured.
+If affected, your cat will be on treatment for the rest of its life and is at risk of developing another clot.
 Your veterinarian will be able to give you an idea of how badly affected your cat is and whether treatment is worth trying.
-Cats that do respond to treatment can have a good quality of life, and may live for several months or sometimes even years.
+Cats that do respond to treatment can have a good quality of life and may live for several months or sometimes even years.